Mohamed-Ararr/LivestockManager/README.md

 # Sheep Manager

 Sheep Manager is a mobile application designed for farmers to manage their sheep inventory.
-With Sheep Manager, farmers can easily keep track of their sheep, record important information. with local storage you dont have to worry about the data as long you dont wipe the application data.
+With Sheep Manager, farmers can easily keep track of their sheep, record important information. with local storage you don't have to worry about the data as long you don't wipe the application data.

 ## Installation